I have been spending time in self help blogs and cds and websites and books lately.

 obsession focus on self improvement.
 It's also the subject of my new blog, to be revealed soon.

-I have been reading The Brilliant Woman Workbook, a free download from Tara Sophia Mohr.
+I have been reading The Brilliant Woman Workbook from Tara Sophia Mohr.
 In it, she asks the question:

 What does a knock-the-ball-out-of-the-park life look like for you?